xfrocks/bdApi/docs/api.markdown

  * `post`

 ## Subscriptions
 Clients can subscribe to certain events to receive real time ping when data is changed within the system.
-The subscription system uses the [PubSubHubbub protocol](https://code.google.com/p/pubsubhubbub/) to communicate with hubs and subscribers.
+The subscription system uses the [WebSub protocol](https://github.com/w3c/websub) to communicate with hubs and subscribers.
 Since subscription-2014081001.

 List of supported topics: